Faculty, Students & Alumni

 Jaime Schechner

-Jaime is originally from Lexington, MA but lived in Atlanta, GA for five years prior to moving back North.
+Jaime is originally from Lexington, MA but lived in Atlanta, GA for five years prior to moving back to Boston.
 She graduated from Emory University in 2021 with a degree in Neuroscience, Behavioral Biology, and Sociology.
 At Emory, Jaime conducted clinical research that investigated the genetic and social factors that contribute to the increased risk of Alzheimer’s Disease within minority populations.
 After graduating, Jaime worked as a genetic counseling/research assistant at the Children’s Healthcare of Atlanta in their pediatric neurology department.
-She is thrilled to be back home in Boston and get reacclimated with the city (although she is dreading the cold weather).
-In her free time, Jaime enjoys kickboxing, hiking, binging the latest hit show on Netflix, and spending time with her friends and family.
+Jaime has loved reacclimating herself to Boston and is currently working part-time at Beth Israel Hospital’s Center for Maternal Fetal Medicine as a prenatal genetic counseling assistant.
+In her free time, Jaime enjoys kickboxing, exploring the city, and spending time with her friends and family.

 Gwendolyn Strickland